 What Causes Ulcers?

-The most common cause for stomach ulcers is a bacterial infection.
+The most common cause of stomach ulcers is a bacterial infection.
 The bacteria H. pylori is present in most people’s bodies but is generally harmless.
 However, it can sometimes cause inflammation of the stomach lining, which can then result in an ulcer.
 In some cases, stomach ulcers are caused by the use of non-steroidal anti-inflammatory drugs.
 These drugs can irritate the stomach lining, especially with long-term use.
 Ibuprofen and naproxen are two of the most common drugs with this side effect.3

 There are also some lifestyle factors that can increase a person’s risk of suffering from stomach ulcers.
 Studies show that smoking is associated with increased risk of ulcers through two vectors: reduced blood flow, which reduces healing capacity, and increased presence of harmful compounds that may irritate the stomach lining.4